 It can’t be helped, though.
 It’s just human nature.

-While it is true there are home improvements that could turn your neighbors into your enemies in North Carolina & New Jersey, you shouldn’t let that put you off your dreams and plans for your home.
+While it is true there are home improvements that could turn your neighbors into your enemies in throughout the USA, you shouldn’t let that put you off your dreams and plans for your home.
 Using the right approach, you can move forward with your home-improvement plans without creating any “neighbor issues.”